pakeke-constructor/umg-mod-monorepo/base/components.md

 ent.color = {1,0.5,0.2} -- colour (RGBA)
+-- (alpha channel is optional, defaults to 1.)

 ent.image = "abc" -- Image components should be strings!
                 -- This makes stuff way nicer to work with.